PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • Levothyroxine should be initiated immediately after confirmatory bloods test results are available

-• The initial starting dose is 10-15 microgrammes/Kg per day given orally
+• The initial starting dose is 10-15 microgram/Kg (max 50 microgram) per day given orally

-• Levothyroxine tablets should be crushed and administered using a small spoon, in a few millilitres of water or breast milk (do not dissolve in a bottle of milk as the powder will stick to the inside of the bottle resulting in inadequate dosing)
+• Levothyroxine tablets should be crushed and administered using a small spoon, in a few millilitres of water.
+If possible it should not be given in milk due to interaction with calcium, which may reduce enteral absorption of levothyroxine.
+Do not dissolve in a bottle of milk as the powder will stick to the inside of the bottle resulting in inadequate dosing

 • Parents should be provided with written instruction on levothyroxine treatment